CtrlK

 Distinctiveness Conflict Risk

-The combination of shell scripting AND Chrome DevTools via CLI is somewhat distinctive, but 'write shell scripts or run shell commands' is broad enough to overlap with general shell/bash scripting skills, and 'automate tasks in the browser' could overlap with browser automation or web scraping skills.
+The combination of shell scripting and Chrome DevTools via CLI is somewhat distinctive, but 'shell scripts' and 'automate tasks' are broad enough to overlap with general shell scripting or automation skills.
+The Chrome DevTools angle provides some differentiation but isn't strongly emphasized.

 2 / 3